MoTTTT/QApps/README.md

-# QSolutions Applications server
+# Consumer Cloud Zone 1: southern.podzone.net

 ## Tasklists

-### Tasklists: Application
+- [X] Business brief
+- [X] Consumer Cloud definition
+- [X] Workload Success criteria
+- [X] MVP deliverables
+- [ ] Platform Build
+- [ ] Applications and Services

+## Tasklist: Platform build

+- [X] Build k8s cluster
+- [ ] Networking: Deploy and expose https service, accessable from the Internet

+## Tasklists: Storage Applications and Services

+- [ ] Consolidate assets into iCloud
+- [ ] Extract source into GitHub
 - [ ] Extract Zope zexp files and check in
 - [ ] Containerise Zope, including application code and config
+- [ ] Consolidate Web sites

+### Extract source into GitHub

+- [ ] Book: Telling; BA Colley
+- [ ] Book: Cannon Becket; AH Colley
+- [ ] Book: All the Saints; AH Colley
+- [ ] Code: MicroNode assets
+- [ ] Code: BHC assets
+- [ ] Code: Archve/Backup search

 ## Business Brief

 ## Business Brief: As-is

 - Services include QApps Accounting, and line of business functions for property syndication, and property rental closed corporates.
-- These are currently running in an Ubuntu VirtualBox client instance hosted on an Ubuntu host called "bukit".
+- These are currently running in an Ubuntu VirtualBox client instance hosted on an Ubuntu host.
 - Also running in the VirtualBox client is a mail server, serving a static email archive.
 - An Apache server is running at OS level on the Ubuntu host, serving static web pages.
 - The Ubuntu host runs on-premise, connected to the internet via a fibre router.